 Leading Male Rhinoplasty expert and board certified surgeon, Dr. Monica Tadros favors creating a more natural looking rhinoplasty result -one that is appealingly well-adjusted to the face.

 Successful outcomes in male nose job surgery require an experienced surgeon comfortable with the male aesthetic and nasal restoration.
 There are many optical illusions that can be addressed to improve both form and function in the male nose.
 For example, a large hump and over-projected (prominent) tip may be an optical illusion caused by a low radix (area where the nose meets the forehead), especially in male rhinoplasty.
-Reduction of the hump in this situation will feminize the nose and should not be aggressively perfomed in male patients.
+Reduction of the hump in this situation will feminize the nose and should not be aggressively performed in male patients.
 Many male procedures in Bergen County and NJ actually call for augmentation of the radix or hump removal, sculpting and re-implantation to naturally correct the crooked nose.
-Dr. Tadros also performs a cartilage-sparing repositioning technique that she pioneered to best correct the droopy tip in men and improve nasal breathing.
+Best male rhinoplasty surgeon Dr. Tadros also performs a cartilage-sparing repositioning technique that she pioneered to best correct the droopy tip in men and improve nasal breathing.
 Whatever your needs, Dr. Tadros specializes in the form and function of the male aesthetics of the nose with her nose job procedures for men.

 Why is form & function important in Male Rhinoplasty?

 Any rhinoplasty performed that makes the nose smaller can quickly unmask underlying nasal problems.
-Male patients in NJ tend to have undiagnosed nasal fractures more commonly.
+Male patients in NYC & NJ tend to have undiagnosed nasal fractures more commonly.
 Any time the nose bleeds immediately after direct trauma, then some portion of the nose was broken.
 Such a break may not have any external signs and involve only the deep internal nasal structures or only the cartilage portion of the nose.
 Such breaks may remain asymptomatic initially but lead to a deviated nasal septum, nasal valve collapse and delayed sinusitis over a period of several years.
 In most cases, because of the time lapse between injury and slow symptom progression the direct connection to the old nasal trauma is not made.
 Most often, NJ patients are mistakenly treated years later with medications for nasal allergies with little or no improvement in symptoms.
 A proper evaluation including maxillofacial or sinus CT scan analysis with specialist interpretation should be used to evaluate this condition.

 Successful outcomes of the procedure rely on the surgeon’s aesthetic talent and guidance.
 The nose, however large or small, must interplay with the remaining facial attributes.
 A flat cheek or a recessive chin may make the nose appear larger.
 Most commonly, individuals may consider Chin Augmentation to optimize male aesthetics and facial balance.